vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 heat-related exhausion (indoor temperature was around 88 degrees Fahrenheit, and outdoor temperature was even higher).
 I used the freed-up time to shave and take other cooldown actions.

+## 2026-09-10: reduced jogging and skipped strength exercises

+On Thursday 2026-09-10, I did hand gripper exercises as usual.
+However, I did abridged jogging and skipped strength exercises.
+Both of these were due to heat-related exhaustion; the indoor temperature was about 89 degrees Fahrenheit.